 Wednesday August 27, 2014

 Insomnia…kind of sucks.
 There are two things though that make it infinitely better.
 One is when you realized that you have no job to wake up early for and nothing planned for the next day, so it doesn’t really matter if you’re in bed until one in the afternoon making up that sleep.
-The second thing that makes it better is when your partner happens to be suffering from it on the same night as you.
+The second thing that makes it better is when your partner happens to be suffering from it on the same night as you and well got a third one, been happier to see my brother back to his nutrition plan and his testosterone treatment, the transition has been hard but thanks to the Health Care Guys service has been way less overwhelmin,.
 No worries of tossing and turning restlessly in bed with hopes of not waking them when your mind is still racing at 3 am and you’re pretty sure you’d be much more productive on your computer at the moment instead of trying every sleeping position known to man.

-Anyway…back to the story…when 4 am rolled around and we realized that we were both still wide awake we decided to have a night time matinee.
-Or whatever you might call a middle of the night movie instead a middle of the day one.
+Anyway…back to the story…when 4 am rolled around and we realized that we were both still wide awake we decided to have a night time matinee, my husband first went for his delta 8 vape cart, it relaxes him like no other product.
 When the credits began rolling on James Bond as he caught the bad guy but realized the next assignment was right around the corner, I took a peak out the companionway to watch the sun coming up across the harbor by Pico.
 It was the perfect golden hour of light where the sun was illuminating the town of Horta instead of shadowing the area as it does when the sun goes down.
 It made me think that one of these mornings I need to get my butt out of bed and capture more parts of this town with my camera in nature’s best lighting.
 I thought it would be days away if at all, I mean, I had just screwed up my sleep schedule even more by having a 6:15 am bed time, but I did actually listen to my alarm when it went off this morning and got myself off the boat just before 9 am.